Melanoma Awareness, Skin Cancer

 According to one recent study conducted in part by the Australian Institute of Health and Welfare, our melanoma problem may be a lot more severe than people realise.
-There were 134,174 new melanoma cases diagnosed in 2017 alone.
-Sadly, 47,753 people lost their lives to the disease during the same period of time.

 But one thing a lot of people don’t necessarily realise is that melanoma tends to develop slowly over time.
 From its initial development, it goes through several stages before it works its way to the riskier final stages.

 Therefore, understanding the stages of melanoma development and what they look like helps mitigate risks associated with family history, lifestyle or both.

 Above: During stage 0, melanoma cells are only on the outer layer of your skin.

 Though it may seem like a misnomer, the first part of melanoma development actually begins not with stage 1, but stage 0.
 This is commonly referred to as melanoma in situ.
 While cancer cells are certainly present on your body, in this stage, they have yet to spread anywhere else.

 During stage 0, melanoma cells are only on the outer layer of your skin.
 Any type of mole that tests positive for skin cancer will be less than 0.1 mm thick.
 If your skin cancer detection comes back at stage 0, consider yourself lucky — patients can typically remove all associated cells with little more than surgery.

 Above: Melanoma stage 1 is very similar stage 0.